zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 3. What Azure service would host the services supporting the mobile app backend?
 Would you suggest a Mobile App or an API App?
 Why?

-4. What Azure service would provide a light weight, serverless API solution for retrieving policy documents from Azure blob storage?
+4. What Azure service would provide a lightweight, serverless API solution for retrieving policy documents from Azure blob storage?

 5. How would you secure sensitive information used by the website and APIs?
 Be specific on the Azure Service used, how you would configure it, and how the web or API logic would retrieve its secrets at run time.